My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 "He collapsed on-site, Eleanor," she said.
 Her voice didn't shake.
 "They say he died before he hit the ground."

-I'd spent the week at a friend's apartment in the city.
-She'd let me stay there after a job interview — my third one in two months.
+The week before it happened, I'd spent a few days at a friend's apartment in the city.
+She'd let me stay there after a job interview, my third one in two months.

-Since the layoffs at the architecture firm, I'd been living with my dad while trying to get back on my feet.
+Six months ago, the architecture firm I'd worked at let me go.
+I'd been living with my dad while trying to get back on my feet.
 Cheryl wasn't exactly thrilled about that.

 "I'm not running a halfway house, Ray," she'd said.